raboof/akka-blocking-dispatcher/src/main/paradox/index.md

 1. Why is blocking dangerous?
 1. Using a custom dispatcher
-1. Project Loom

 @notes[If you have been using Akka, you have probably heard it is bad to use blocking code inside an actor.
 In this video we will see:<br>
  * why blocking is dangerous<br>
  * how you can use a custom dispatcher if you must block<br>
- * whether Project Loom will help fix this problem]

 @@@